-StyleWeek, established in 2009 was created with the vision of connecting local buyers and press with emerging design talent.
-The SEED Student Design Challenge features even earlier work.
+STYLEWEEK (SWNE) was created with the vision of connecting buyers and press with emerging design talent.
+SEED: Innovation meets Education Student Competition features even earlier work.

-As an extension of StyleWeek, SEED works directly with universities and colleges to identify the most driven talent to partake in this competition.
+STYLEWEEK works directly with universities and colleges to identify the most driven talent to partake in this competition.
 These students then come together for one show where they are judged by an industry panel of fashion and press professionals.
 Showcasing student work is a powerful tool for resourcing new ideas for the future of fashion in the Northeast.
-It provides students with their first experience of a professional trade runway show and prepares them for what is to come and how to cultivate their brand in the industry.
+It provides students with their first experience of a professional trade runway show and prepares them for what’s to come and how to cultivate their brand in the industry.